open-telemetry/opamp-spec/specification.md

-* How does the server know that the request/report received actually is generated by the agent that the message claims?
-Do we need to verify that the message is not fake (impersonated) or the server trusts the senders that are authenticated?
+* How does the Server know that the request/report received actually is generated by the Agent that the message claims?
+Do we need to verify that the message is not fake (impersonated) or the Server trusts the senders that are authenticated?
 * ~~In Otel Helm chart how are Agents on k8s nodes and the standalone Collector are managed?
-Do we consider the entire Otel Helm chart to be a single Agent or each individual instance on each node plus the standalone Collector are separate Agents from management perspective?~~ Discussed with Dmitry and concluded that each need to be separate agent instances.
+Do we consider the entire Otel Helm chart to be a single Agent or each individual instance on each node plus the standalone Collector are separate Agents from management perspective?~~ Discussed with Dmitry and concluded that each need to be separate Agent instances.
 * Do we need to define OpenTelemetry semantic conventions for reporting typical collection Agent-specific metrics (e.g. input/processing/output data rates, throughput, latency, etc)?